-China’s National People’s Congress (NPC) standing committee on Friday did not pass a scheduled motion to impose the Anti-Foreign Sanction Law in Hong Kong but did not give a reason.
+China’s National People’s Congress (NPC) standing committee on Friday did not pass a scheduled motion to impose the Anti-Foreign Sanctions Law in Hong Kong but did not give a reason.

 Tam Yiu-chung, the sole Hong Kong representative on the standing committee, said at the start of the four-day meeting in Beijing on Tuesday that the law would be included in Annex III of the Basic Law on Friday while the Hong Kong government would begin the process of local legislation immediately.